Article · Mar 27, 2026

 for each row execute function audit.log_changes();

-Repeat for each table that needs auditing.
-The trigger fires AFTER UPDATE OR DELETE so the audit row reflects the change that actually committed, not the change that was attempted. for each row means one audit row per affected parent row, which is what you want.
+The trigger fires AFTER UPDATE OR DELETE so the audit row reflects the change that actually committed, not a change that was later rolled back. for each row means one audit row per affected parent row.

-If you have many tables to audit, the SQL is repetitive.
-A do block generates them in bulk:
+If you have many tables to audit, a do block generates them in bulk:

 do $$